Back to Chemistry calculators

 How precise are the results?

 The calculator keeps internal precision and rounds only for display.
-Small differences can still appear when another tool uses different constants, unit assumptions, or rounding rules.
-Match the same assumptions before comparing values.
+Small differences can still appear when another tool uses different constants, temperature assumptions, or solver tolerances, so compare the same equilibrium model before judging the result.

 Related calculators